-For the year ended 31 December 2020, the Chairman of the Board is Mr. Chan Yuk Ming and the Chief Executive Officer was Mr. Luo Rui who was terminated as a Chief Executive Officer of the Company on 16 October 2020.
+For the year ended 31 December 2021, the Chairman of the Board is Mr. Chan Yuk Ming and there is no Chief Executive Officer.
 The Board is looking for a suitable Chief Executive Officer to fulfill the CG Code.
 On 22 November 2022, Mr. Zhang Min, an executive director of the Company was appointed as the Chief Executive Officer of the Company.